SmaugArt/Compilator/README.md

 2)AnalyzerCMD - CMD build of latest compilator version and input path to txt file with programm code 3)Tester - WinForm for testing compilator output and check with answer.

 Whatever, root directory have "Tests" directory.
 This directory save all test's txt files for Compilator and Tester subproject.
+Test with prefix "-Bad" mean the test must show exeption.
+If prefix "-Good" than test show programm's output string.